jrb-s2c-github/atomika/README.md

 # Atomika
+Ansible scripts to boot a local Kubernetes cluster for use as a shared development environment and/or host for a Spinnaker CI/CD constellation.
+Tested on Ubuntu 20.04.

 ## Essentials
-Ansible scripts to boot a local Kubernetes cluster for use as a shared development environment and/or Spinnaker CI/CD constellation.
-Tested on Ubuntu 20.04.

 1) Edit the inventory file to
    1) add master node, co-master nodes for high availability and worker nodes;
    2) point to location of private key to be found in master key folder (has to be done for each node).